-The mission of the LaSalle Public Library is to provide an avenue for lifelong learning and reading to the citizens of LaSalle.
+The mission of the LaSalle Public Library is to strive to maintain the position of principal information resource center for the City of LaSalle, Illinois by utilizing new informational technology as it becomes available.
+Further the LaSalle Public Library provides an avenue for lifelong learning and reading to the citizens of LaSalle.
 The Board of Trustees and staff are committed to maintaining a helpful and friendly atmosphere conducive to creating opportunities for personal enrichment.

 The LaSalle Public Library is rich in history - a history that began in 1884.
 This is the year that a group of LaSalle residents united to form a Literary Club.
 Through fund-raising efforts, by 1885 enough money was raised to establish a small library.
 A rented room on the south side of First Street between Marquette and Joliet housed a small collection of books.
 The activities of the library were directed by its first librarian, Miss Mary Wood.
 The Library was relocated in 1889 when the collection was moved into a room in a building remodeled and donated by Frederick Matthiessen.
 Its new location was at the corner of Fourth and Joliet.
 A constitution and bylaws were adopted and on April 24, 1890 the organization was incorporated as "The LaSalle Library Association."
 Anyone could use the library; however, to check out books, citizens paid $1.00 per year.
 By 1896 the collection consisted of 1,245 volumes.